-Every now and then, you may hear about a particularly deadly house fire in your local news, but the frightening truth is that these are more common than you think.
+Now and then, you may hear about a particularly deadly house fire in your local news, but the frightening truth is that these are more common than you think.
 Statistics from the National Fire Protection Association said that roughly 375,000 homes catch fire each year.
 Nearly 2,600 lives are lost each year due to these fires, and even if no one is harmed, there is still a massive price tag, with an $8 billion annual cost.
 While you can’t predict a fire, you can make the recovery process easier by understanding how to use fire damage restoration services.

 When Fire Strikes

-When we talk about fire damage, a lot of people tend to get caught up in the obvious impact, where there may be more subtle issues that leave their mark after the cleaning and rebuilding is done.
+When we talk about fire damage, a lot of people tend to get caught up in the obvious impact, where there may be more subtle issues that leave their mark after the cleaning and rebuilding are done.
 These could potentially leave your house unsafe or end up compromising certain aspects of the home, later on, meaning they could need potential further repairs.
 What also should be mentioned is that there’s also the risk of water damage to your home and belongings from putting out the fire as well.

-Compared to other restoration services, fire damage restoration is probably the least likely to be performed on your own, due to the scale and the fact that some of the tools in your home you would use for this task would likely be damaged.
-In addition, there is a sudden nature to house fires that make it difficult to adapt on the fly.
+Compared to other restoration services, fire damage restoration is probably the least likely to be performed on your own.
+This is because of the scale of the work.
+Also, the fact that some of the tools in your home you would use for this task would likely be damaged.
+In addition, there is sudden nature of house fires makes it difficult to adapt on the fly.

 Part of the reason why you may see a lot of this variance going on is that there are a lot of different ways a house fire can break out.
 Where the fire starts may impact what part of the home sees the most damage, along with several other key components worth discussing.

 - Cooking equipment: Cooking equipment is the single most common cause of house fires.
-Part of this is due to flustered homeowners not knowing how to properly handle grease fires, but other issues can include a burning stove or leaving an oven on unattended.
+Part of this is due to flustered homeowners not knowing how to properly handle grease fires, but other issues can include a burning stove or leaving an oven unattended.

 - Home heaters: These are common during the winter to keep warm, but faulty wiring in electrical ones can lead to a fire hazard.
 It’s also important to mention that proximity to fabrics and other flammable materials may lead to house fires.